SysKitTeam/docs-point/point-collaborators/lifecycle-management.md

 * **Archive** the produced content, or
 * **Delete** the workspace and all of its content.

-To help with this process, **SysKit Point provides the Lifecycle Management Automation feature** and reduces the management to the previously described decision-making.
+To help with this process, **Syskit Point provides the Lifecycle Management Automation feature** and reduces the management to the previously described decision-making.

-After a SysKit Point Admin [enables and configures Lifecycle Management Automation](../governance-and-automation/lifecycle-management/enable-lifecycle-management.md), **site owners and admins will be notified via email** when some of their workspaces are inactive for a period longer than the one [defined in SysKit Point settings](../governance-and-automation/lifecycle-management/inactive-content.md#define-what-is-inactive).
+After a Syskit Point Admin [enables and configures Lifecycle Management Automation](../governance-and-automation/lifecycle-management/enable-lifecycle-management.md), **site owners and admins will be notified via email** when some of their workspaces are inactive for a period longer than the one [defined in Syskit Point settings](../governance-and-automation/lifecycle-management/inactive-content.md#define-what-is-inactive).

 ## Inactive Workspace Email

-Once SysKit Point recognizes that a workspace – Microsoft Team, Microsoft 365 Group, or a site – is inactive, an email is sent to the owner or admin of said workspace.
+Once Syskit Point recognizes that a workspace – Microsoft Team, Microsoft 365 Group, or a site – is inactive, an email is sent to the owner or admin of said workspace.

 The email provides the following:

 * **Workspace name and type (1)**
 * **Inactivity period (2)**
 * **Keep, Archive and Delete actions (3)**
-* **Link to the Lifecycle Management task in SysKit Point (4)**
+* **Link to the Lifecycle Management task in Syskit Point (4)**

-Clicking any of the **action buttons (3)** redirects to the **Lifecycle Management task** of the workspace in SysKit Point.
+Clicking any of the **action buttons (3)** redirects to the **Lifecycle Management task** of the workspace in Syskit Point.

 ![Inactive content email](../.gitbook/assets/lifecycle-management\_owner-email.png)